 Authors should submit 2 items for review: 1) An informative and quantitative Abstract; 2) A Draft Manuscript for the Digest of Technical Papers.
-Also, read the Pre-Publication Guidelines (summarized below) carefully!
+Be sure to read the Pre-Publication Guidelines (summarized below) carefully.

-The submission Website will be available starting July 1, 2017.
+The submission Website will be available starting July 1, 2021.
 You may consult the Website for instructions at any time after this date.
-To submit a paper, go to: http://submissions.mirasmart.com/ISSCC2018 to upload the manuscript and provide the requested additional information.
-Authors must register their intent to submit on the website by September 7, 2017, this will require upload of an abstract and completion of a submission questionnaire.
-The full manuscript must be submitted by September 11, 2017.
+To submit a paper, go to: https://submissions.mirasmart.com/ISSCC2022 to upload the manuscript and provide the requested additional information.
+The full manuscript must be submitted by September 8, 2021.
 During the submission process you will be asked for a suggested subject area, however this subject area may be changed by the ISSCC organization to streamline the review process.
 A sample abstract and draft Digest paper can be found at the ISSCC Website (single-column double-spaced format is required for the paper-review process).
 All speakers will have the possibility to present their paper remotely, if requested.

-1. The Abstract must be submitted to the ISSCC Website.
-The Abstract must not exceed 500 characters (including spaces).
+The Abstract must be submitted to the Submission Website.
+It must not exceed 500 characters (including spaces).
 The Abstract must be factual and provide as complete and quantitative a description as possible, including specific and concrete performance data.
-Claims such as “new”, “advanced”, “novel”, “high-performance”, and “high-speed” are NOT acceptable!
-Please refer to the sample abstract on the ISSCC Website.
+Claims such as “new”, “advanced”, “novel”, “high-performance”, and “high-speed” are not acceptable.
+Please refer to the sample abstract on the submission Website.
 Note that the ISSCC reserves the right to modify the paper title when technically appropriate.

-2. Submissions in PDF format.
-Two PDFs are required, as defined by templates: The first, for the draft manuscript text, is limited to 4 pages in single-column double-spaced format, using 12 pt Arial Narrow font with fewer than 8,700 characters (including spaces, title, and 3 to 6 references).
+Three PDF files must be uploaded to the Submissions Website, as defined by the ISSCC templates: The first, for the draft manuscript text, is limited to 4 pages in single-column double-spaced format, using 12 pt Arial Narrow font with fewer than 10,000 characters (including spaces, title, and 3 to 6 references).
 The second, for the figures, must not exceed 10 pages with one figure including caption per page.
 The first 7 figures, including a die photo must be referred to in the text.
 In addition, up to 3 optional supplementary figures can be included for review purposes.
 We strongly encourage you to include a comparison table as one of the figures.
 The manuscript text must contain all essential information, including relevant references.
 Papers exceeding the length limit will be immediately rejected, as requiring length editing.
 Complex multipart figures are not allowed (for example, Figures 2a and 2b will be counted as two figures!).
 Tables count, and are labeled, as figures.
 If a die-photo and/or comparison table is available, they can be included as part of the 7-figure limit.
-Supplementary figures will not be part of the final manuscript, and should not be referred to in the text of the paper, but serve ONLY as additional material for the reviewers.
-These 3 figures should be described with no more than 4 sentences in the captions with figures labeled as “Fig. S1, S2, S3”.
+Supplementary figures will NOT be part of the final manuscript, and should NOT be referred to in the text of the paper, but serve ONLY as additional material for the reviewers.
+These 3 figures should be described with no more than 4 sentences in their captions with figures labeled as “Fig. S1, S2, S3”.
 The third, for additional references.
 For further details, see the ISSCC Website.

-Due to the timing constraints associated with the paper review process, Intent to Submit and Paper Submission must be received by the deadlines shown below to be considered by the Program Committee.
+Due to the timing constraints associated with the paper review process, Paper Submissions must be received by the deadlines shown below to be considered by the Program Committee.

-For further details on Pre-Publication Policy, Double-Blind Review or assistance in assigning a subject area, contact the Program Chair: Eugenio Cantatore, Tel: +31 40-247-3388, Email: firstname.lastname@example.org.
+For further details on Pre-Publication Policy, Double-Blind Review or assistance in assigning a subject area, contact the Program Chair: Edith Beigne, Tel: +1-650-709-8127, Email: firstname.lastname@example.org